 K-Hop template khop().<path_template>

-takes the path template as parameters of K-hop command when finding k-hop neighbors.
+is limiting the maximum returns of each initial node.
 Upon achieving the same query function, K-Hop template yields better performance than path template.

 Syntax: